 Testing Services provides secure and professional academic testing for Kishwaukee College students and community residents while adhering to all standards set forth by the "NCTA Professional Guidelines and Standards."
 Proctored testing is a service offered to faculty to support students who have been absent and need to make-up an exam or need accommodations.
-Information can be found on the website at: https://kish.edu/student-services/additional-services/testing-services/
+For more information visit: